bekk/bekk-christmas/post/react/5-things-i-have-learned-in-my-first-months-as-a-react-native-developer.md

   path working with strategy and business development.
 The journey that has led me from being a management consultant to a developer has been filled with confusion, feeling of achievement, stupid questions, not so stupid questions, bad code and good code.
-Just as I now look back at myself 4 months ago thinking “oh, such a newbie”, I guess I will do the same four months from now.
+Just as I now look back at myself four months ago thinking “oh, such a newbie”, I guess I will do the same four months from now.
   It is true what they say; the learning curve is steep!
 I will take you through some of the learnings I have encountered during my first months as a